-Today I’m joined by Josh Snow.
+Today I’m joined by Josh Snow to discuss how to build a brighter future.
 Who, if you haven’t heard of him, you definitely have heard of his award-winning, number one tooth whitening brand in the world.
 Snow Tooth whitening!

 Adam: Josh, I’ve always been super impressed with how you’ve done, what so many people dream to do, which is made the eCommerce thing work.
 Even with competitors like Amazon who are trying to force people to buy everything through them, and then here is you killing it with what you’re doing, man.
 How did you make this happen?